Best Bike Lock of 2023: Strong and Practical

 All the top brands have created their own rating systems to help us compare the different security levels of their own locks.

-And while these are useful for choosing a lock from that one manufacturer, because the rating systems all different, they’re no good when you want to compare different brands.
+And while these are useful for choosing a lock from that one manufacturer, because the rating systems are all different, they’re no good when you want to compare different brands.

 How I use the Sold Secure Ratings